mgoeker/table2itol/README.md

 individually assign symbols but the symbols will then be consistently assigned according to some column.
 For triggering the earlier use of symbols (instead of using more colours), play around with `--favour` and `--max-size`.

+#### How can I assign specific colours to binary data?

+Binary data are interpreted by the script either as factors with two levels or as logical vectors.
+Logical vectors yield distinct kinds of output files, and the script already picks distinct colours and symbols for distinct logical vectors in turn.
+To get columns understood as logical vectors their fields must (in addition to NA values, if any) only contain values from one of the following
+pairs: `0`/`1`, `true`/`false`, `t`/`f`, `yes`/`no`, `y`/`n` or `on`/`off`.
+Case
+differences do not matter, but you cannot mix any of these variants.

+Colours defined using `--colour-file` only play a role for columns treated as factor, logical vector.
+To set the colours used for end points as gradients as well as for binary data, use the `--gradient-file` argument.
+In contrast, one cannot modify the symbols used; this would not make much sense though, since iTOL understands only certain symbols anyway.